step-stp/canonicaljson-csharp/README.md

   Or

-2- From the compiledConsole folder, run command prompt for executable as follows:
+2- Compile the code and run the command prompt for test project executable as follows:

 UnitTestCanonical.exe "full path for folder"